 We absolutely LOVE Harrison's quilt, it's so special, we will treasure it forever.
 Thank you all so much.
 We love seeing where the stitchers are from in the world, such a personal touch which makes it more special.
 Thank you for the lovely card too, Harrison is one very lucky boy xxx

-Harrison became distressed during the birth and unfortunately delivery was delayed which resulted in Harrison suffering a hypoxia ischaemic encephalopathy and requiring cooling treatment.
-Doctors did not expect Harrison to survive at the beginning, we had all the family come to the hospital to meet Harrison and say goodbye.
+Harrison became distressed during the birth and unfortunately delivery was delayed which resulted in Harrison suffering a hypoxic ischaemic encephalopathy and requiring cooling treatment.
+Doctors did not expect Harrison to survive, we had all the family come to the hospital to meet Harrison and say goodbye.
 Luckily Harrison came through and has recently celebrated his 6th birthday.